ITurres/The-Time-Meister/README.md

 *- A Meet the team Section. with an small subttitle, img and a sub info tag.
 *- A footer with Adress-phones-copyright info,etc.
 ~~~~~~~~~~~~~~~~~

+18/04/2022.-

+As usual I will begin with adding a boilerplate onto the index.html file.
+then, I will anchor the style.css file.
+-
+NAVBAR:
+       so the navbar will contain the respective items mention above, in order to do that i need to add a html tag, in this case a nav class and i will be adding a container for it to hold a div of Logo for the logo and a unordered list class under the name of "nav" for the links.